 Sure, you have some expenses to worry about in the beginning.

-Items such as finding an awesome chinchilla cage or adding accessories will cost a few dollars in the early stages, but after these costs are eliminated, chinchillas are very cheap to own moving forward.
+Finding an awesome chinchilla cage or adding accessories will cost a few hundred dollars in the early stages, but after these costs are taken care of, chinchillas are very cheap to own moving forward.

 Clearly, this makes life a tad bit easier.